|By: Paul S. Cilwa||Viewed: 3/21/2023

 Now, here's an odd thing: With all the clear memories I have from this period, I cannot remember Grandma Johnson.
 I've been told she slept in my room, but I don't remember her there.
 Other things happened regarding which she was either present or a significant part; yet I seem to have edited her out.

 For example, I do remember a ruckus one night when Mom found Mary Joan, who was being given a bath, sound asleep in the bathtub.
 We all ran in to look, and I saw her, mouth open, lower teeth beneath the surface of the water.
-She couldn't have been more than two or three, and it's a miracle she didn't drown.
+She couldn't have been more than two, and it's a miracle she didn't drown.
 Yet, I only found out a couple years ago that it was Grandma Johnson who was supposed to have been bathing her, and who had left her alone.
 Presumably, a big argument between my parents and Grandma Johnson must have ensued; but I have no memory of it.

 According to Mom, sometime after the bathtub incident, Mom and Grandma Johnson got into an argument over Mom's belief that Grandma Johnson was taking over the household.
 She probably hadn't ever expected the woman would spend years as a member of the family.
 In any case; the final straw had been loaded, and Grandma Johnson was asked to leave.
 She went back to her family, her daughter-in-law presumably having cooled off by then.